UmaRathore/azlabs/AZ-104-NOTES.md

 - Modularization: Bicep supports modularization, allowing you to break down your infrastructure into smaller, reusable modules.
 This improves code organization and maintainability.
 - Transpiles to ARM templates: Bicep code is transpiled into ARM templates at deployment time, ensuring compatibility with existing Azure resources and tools.
 - Azure Policy supports various enforcement modes: Deny to block non-compliant deployments, Audit to log non-compliance, and Append to modify resources to meet compliance standards
+- To implement a CI/CD (Continuous Integration/Continuous Deployment) pipeline for deploying Azure resources using ARM templates or Bicep files use Azure DevOps tools, Azure repos and azure pipelines.
 ```

 ### VM